(EXPANDED FROM 10/3/2023)

 By the same token, Pellegrino criticizes the identity crisis AMC created by introducing the Matador.
 That was the second name change for the automaker’s mid-sized models in only five years.
 Might sales have declined less precipitously if they had kept the Classic nameplate (go here for further discussion)?

 Pellegrino is on to something by pointing out the importance of branding in the auto industry.
-My goal has been to add more layers of nuance to the discussion.
+However, there are times when it is appropriate to let a brand die — regardless of how cherished it might be by car buffs.

 NOTES: